Bartlesville Radio » News » Bartlesville Music Artist Releases a New Single

 Settle says,"Interstatin’ is my new single out on all streaming platforms this Friday, March 4 .
 It's mys first new music in almost 2 years and its the first of four singles from my debut full length studio album (which will be out in May, official announcement coming soon)."
 Settle adds,"This is all live-tracked with my band at the Smoakstack in Nashville."

-Making music is his passion, but his dream was alomost crushed before it got started.
+Making music is his passion, but his dream was almost crushed before it got started.
 In a recent interview, Jack told us a life-changing event.
 He said he woke up one morning to the effects of an unknown virus that attacked his right ear and left his hearing impaired.
-Jack said the at that moment, decided that he would pursue his dream of being a musician while he still had a chance to hear the melodies ring loud.
+Jack said the at that moment, decided that he would pursue his dream of being a musician while he still had a chance to hear the melodies ring loudly.

 Settle’s dream took him all the way to Nashville, Tennessee, where he is carving out his own path as a songwriter and musician.

 Jack Settle definitely has all the tools.
-He blessed with arich baritone voice and impressive guitar skills, whether solo or with his five-piece band, Settle always delivers.
+He blessed with a rich baritone voice and impressive guitar skills, whether solo or with his five-piece band, Settle always delivers.

 When asked what he hopes listeners take away from his music, Settle says, “I want people to understand me through my music, and I want them to feel understood.
 Music is a great reflection of human life, and life is more than just one emotion.
 I want people to laugh, then maybe shed a tear on the next song.”